yogeshagr/golang/src/gopl.io/gobook.md

 letters of acronyms and initialisms like ASCII and HTML are always rendered in the same case, so a function might be called html-Escape, HTMLEscape, or escapeHTML, but not escapeHtml.

+### Declarations
+- There are four major kinds of declarations: var, const, type, and func.